-Atlantic Electric and Gas Electricity Tariffs Review
+Atlantic Energy – UK Gas and Electricity Tariffs Review

 Information and reviews on the prices and tariffs offered by Atlantic Energy company for UK households and businesses.

 Atlantic was an independent company and became part of the Scottish and Southern group in 2004 and hence many of the Atlantic electric and gas tariffs on offer fall in line with other SSE companies.
 Atlantic also offer other utility services such as telecoms.